Chart Color Schemes

 Oxley Vale has a typical household mix, with a higher-than-average median household size

-Family households account for 71.6% of all households, including 27.6% couples with children, 24.2% couples without children, and 18.3% single parent families.
-Non-family households constitute the remaining 28.4%, with lone person households at 26.0% and group households making up 2.6%.
+Family households account for 71.6% of all households, consisting of 27.6% couples with children, 24.2% couples without children, and 18.3% single parent families.
+Non-family households make up the remaining 28.4%, with lone person households at 26.0% and group households comprising 2.6% of the total.
 The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households